AdaCore/gpr/doc/gpr_reference/source/glossary.rst

    Entry point
-      A build target that anchors the DAG traversal in GPRbuild2: an executable declared via the ``Main`` attribute or on the command line, a library, or additional units specified via the ``Roots`` attribute.
+      A build target that anchors the DAG traversal in GPRbuild2: an executable declared via the ``Main`` attribute or on the command line, a library interface, or additional units specified via the ``Roots`` attribute.

    Extending project
       A project that inherits sources and attributes from a base project